 These writers are connected to the science about which they write.
 Often they work at the same company or institution as the scientists performing the experiments or making the discoveries the science public information officers describe in their writing.
 Science public information officers are employed to make the work of their fellow company employees comprehensible to the public.

 Although a journalism degree is not necessary, science public information officers also require a solid background in both writing and the science about which they write.
 Although they gain information and sources as the science journalist does, science public information officers must also convey an enthusiasm for the work they describe.
 They portray the sciences positively.

 Employment Outlook and Salary Information

-In 2015, the U.S. Bureau of Labor Statistics (BLS) reported an average annual salary of $69,130 for writers and authors in general.
-Jobs for these professionals were expected to grow only 2% from 2014-2024.
-Technical writers made an average salary of $73,350.
-This field is expected to grow by 10% during the same time frame.
+In 2018, the U.S. Bureau of Labor Statistics (BLS) reported an average annual salary of $73,090 for writers and authors in general.
+Jobs for these professionals were expected have minimal or no growth from 2018-2028.
+Technical writers made an average salary of $75,500.
+This field is expected to grow by 8% during the same time frame.

 Writers in this discipline may either be science journalists or science public information officers—the former being experts or novices who simply write about the subject, and the latter being connected to the science they write about.
 Both jobs require writing skills and an educational background in science and English, journalism, or related major.